Feds raid "Princeton of Pot" in California

 The Obama administration has said it would not single out individual patients who possess or grow their own marijuana in states with medical pot statutes.
 But U.S. Attorney General Eric Holder and various federal prosecutors have said the government would continue to target operations that support for-profit, illegal drug dealing under the guise of medical marijuana.

-One demonstrator outside the school on Monday, a 50-year-old laborer on disability with a back injury, said he had taken a class called "Horticulture 102."

-"I tried it (marijuana) and it worked," said Michael Little Bear.
-"So the next step was I wanted to make it.
-There's goodness here. ...
-They teach the right way to do things," he said.
+Oaksterdam, widely referred to as the "Harvard of Hemp" and the "Princeton of Pot," opened in 2007 and bills itself as the first cannabis college in the United States.
+It holds classes on Wednesday mornings and one weekend every month.

-(Additional reporting by Ronnie Cohen; Writing by Steve Gorman; Editing by Cynthia Johnston and Frances Kerry)
+(Additional reporting by Ronnie Cohen; Writing by Steve Gorman; Editing by Cynthia Johnston and Anthony Boadle)